 By the 1893-1894 winter season, 3 Fairfield was the home of China shipping merchant John Graeme Purdon and his wife Clara Pomeroy (Rogers) Purdon.
 They previously had lived at 384 Marlborough.
-They continued to live at 3 Fairfield during the 1894-1895 winter season, but in the spring of 1895 purchased and moved to 356 Marlborough.
+They continued to live at 3 Fairfield during the 1894-1895 winter season, but moved thereafter to 356 Marlborough.

 By the 1895-1896 winter season, 3 Fairfield was the home of Dr. Joseph Lincoln Goodale, a physician specializing in diseases of the throat, and his wife, Adelaide May (Evans) Goodale.
 Living with them was Dr. Henry Fox Hewes, also a physician.
 Dr. Goodale and Dr. Hewes also maintained their medical offices at 3 Fairfield.

 By the 1901-1902 winter season, 3 Fairfield was the home of Walter H. Seavey and his wife, Mabel M. (Foster) Seavey.
 They previously had lived at The Westminster (southeast corner of St. James and Trinity Place).
 He was secretary, and later would become president, of E. H. Rollins & Co., investment bankers.
 They continued to live at 3 Fairfield during the 1902-1903 season, but moved thereafter to Hamilton.